NilPointer-Software/bdfd-wiki/src/guides/introduction/beginning.md

 ## Step 3 - First Code
 To create the first command, you must click on *"Commands"* in the selected bot and press on the *"+ Command creator"*.
 You will see 3 categories ("Command Name", "Command Trigger", "Template Functions").
-- Come up with a name for your command and paste it into the "Team Name" field.
+- Come up with a name for your command and paste it into the "Command  Name" field.
 (You can leave it blank).
 - Now come up with a trigger for the command.
 (Example: `!ping`).
 > It is important that the trigger of the command matches its meaning.
 After completing the command setup, press the *"Create Command"* button.
 Now you can create your first code!